 Who May Benefit From Cancer Genetic Screening?

 You may benefit from a cancer genetic screening if you answer “yes” to any of the questions below.
 When answering these questions, please consider both your mother’s and father’s side of the family.
+Please speak with your personal care team to determine if a referral to cancer genetics is appropriate.

 - Have you or a relative developed cancer before the age of 50?